DashGL/Documentation/formats/dash-model-exchange/material.md

 #### map

 The color map.
-May optionally include an alpha channel, typically combined with `transparent` or `alphaTest`.&#x20;
+May optionally include an alpha channel, typically combined with `transparent` or `alphaTest`.

 Default is `null`.